geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### VarietyID management

-VarietyIDs have the format `variety-<chapterNum>-<varietyNum>-<millis>`.
+VarietyIDs have the format `variety-<country>-<chapterNum>-<varietyNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-Like CropIDs, VarietyIDs embed the chapterNum.
+Like CropIDs, VarietyIDs embed the country code and chapterNum.
 In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Variety collection with the updated chapterNum.
 This will require a pass through all of the Garden-level entities to update their varietyID fields to the new string value.

 VarietyNums start at 301 for each chapter.